MooVC/MooVC.Architecture/README.md

 ## Overview

-MooVC.Architecture has been upgraded to target .Net 5.0, taking advantage of the many new language features which can be found [here](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).
+MooVC.Architecture has been upgraded to target .Net Standard 2.1 and .Net 5.0, taking advantage of the many new language features which can be found [here](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).

 ## Enhancements